StuartRiffle/ragtag-tiger/README.md

 ```
 ragtag --help
 ```
 This is the part where it falls over because your CUDA drivers are too old or something like that.
 Or the virtual environment chokes on a half-downloaded package, and you spend an hour typing `pip uninstall` and `pip install` in alternation.

-If Python wants more packages, please add them to requirements.txt and submit a pull request!
+I cannot help you here.

 # Usage

 ### Launching
 Run the program using the script `ragtag.sh` (or `ragtag.bat` for Windows) in the root of the repo.
-It's easier than typing `python ragtag-tiger.py` every time.
-I would recommend just putting the repo root in your path, so you can call **RAG/TAG Tiger** from any directory.
+It's easier than typing `python ragtag-tiger.py`.
+Better still, put the repo root in your path, so you can call **RAG/TAG Tiger** from any directory.

 The simplest way to perform a RAG query would be:
 ```